-Glossary of Lip & Tongue Tie Terms
+Glossary of Lip & Tongue Tie Terms-Franklin, TN

-Lip and tongue-tie
+Lip and Tongue-Tie

 Often, both terms are used together to signify the entire group of health issues surrounding excessive and overly tight oral tissues.

-Used less often, this term describes the condition of too tight, short, hard, or inflexible connective tissue on the sides of the mouth connecting the cheeks to skull bones and jaw.
+Used less often, this term describes the condition of too tight, short, hard, or inflexible connective tissue on the sides of the mouth connecting the cheeks to the skull bones and jaw.

-Tethered oral tissues (TOTS)
+Tethered Oral Tissues (TOTS)

 This is an acronym adopted by many practitioners as an umbrella term for lip, tongue, and buccal-ties.
 Tethered oral tissues is a much more descriptive and accessible phrase for patients to discuss.
 In most cases, TOTS is only used when discussing these oral health concerns in infants and young children.